sunkuet02/AnswerThese/README.md

 5. What is CSP and SRI hash ?
 6. What is HTTP Public Key Pinning (HPKP) ?
 7. What is Pre-Flight call ?
 When it is happen ?
+8. What is Clickjacking and Cursorjacking ?
+How to prevent it?

 ### Technical
 1. What is message queue ?